 Ans: b

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Medium

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-47. Jessica Salas, president of Salas Products, is reviewing the warranty policy for her company's new model of automobile batteries.
+73. Jessica Salas, President of Salas Products, is reviewing the warranty policy for her company's new model of automobile batteries.
 Life tests performed on a sample of 100 batteries indicated an average life of seven years under normal usage.
 Jessica recommended a six-year warranty period for the new model.
 This is an example of _____________.

 a) descriptive statistics